ohmrun/stx_fail/README.md

 # stx_fail

 ## Usage
-  The convenience functions for this library are found in `stx_nano` as that library introduces a global scope system for the stx ecosystem.
+  The convenience functions for this library are found in `stx_nano` as that library introduces the wildcard system.

 ```haxe
   using stx.Nano;